martin-mfg/openapi-generator/samples/server/petstore/haskell-servant/README.md

-# Auto-Generated OpenAPI Bindings to `OpenAPIPetstore`
+# Auto-Generated OpenAPI Bindings to `SomeExample`

-The library in `lib` provides auto-generated-from-OpenAPI bindings to the OpenAPIPetstore API.
+The library in `lib` provides auto-generated-from-OpenAPI bindings to the SomeExample API.

 ## Installation